-The system is modular, running on a RS485 (industrial) network.
-Devices are typically powered from the network cabling.
+The system is modular, running on an RS485 (industrial) network.
+Modules are powered over the network cabling.
 The software design is our own, as are the custom printed circuit boards.
 Initial versions use as many pre-built sub-modules mounted to these as possible to keep fabrication costs down.

 The OEM pumps we use allow us to vary their speed dynamically and they transmit the fluid flow rate back in real-time.
 Pump data is read and written by our proprietary pump module/s.
 They connect to the master unit over the RS485 network.
 The master unit thereby intelligently controls the pump/s.

 We have solved various fluid to gas transition problems and can run our system in a semi-syphon mode, thereby reducing pump power requirements.

 Variable speed pumping allows optimum efficiency, both in the collection of solar energy, and in the energy used to run the pump/s.
 We typically see a coefficient of performance of 70:1 between the two.

 We use custom made ‘all-copper’ flat plate collectors.
 The manifolds, risers and fins are copper.
 This is to eliminate possible galvanic corrosion occurring between aluminium fins which are often welded to copper pipes in other collectors.
 This all copper design gives better thermal efficiency and has a long life.

 We recommend collector banks to be no more than four collectors wide because of thermal expansion.
 Banks can be laid out so that one bank is above the other on the roof, thereby allowing more than 4 collectors per group.
 In all cases, it is essential to ensure that complete drainage of all collectors occurs; so the banks should be mounted at a slight angle, and all pipework must drain back to the tank.